 Christ Church Cathedral

-Christ Church Cathedral is just a five-minute walk from Dublin Castle and it’s one of the city’s must-see attractions.
-The Cathedral dates back to 1028 and is the older of Dublin’s two medieval castles.
-The other is St Patrick’s which we’ll visit later.
+Christ Church Cathedral is just a five-minute walk from Dublin Castle and is one of the city’s must-see attractions.
+The Cathedral dates back to 1028 and is the older of Dublin’s two medieval cathedrals.
+The other is St Patrick’s, which we’ll visit later.

-Explore the crypt – it’s the larges cathedral crypt in the British Isles – and contains a number of monuments, a silver collection and a mummified cat and rat (discovered in an organ pipe).
-The beautiful nave and main building are where you’ll find the organ, Musician’s Corner, a variety of tombs and medievel floor tiles.
+Explore the crypt – the largest cathedral crypt in Ireland – which contains several monuments, a silver collection and a mummified cat and rat, which were discovered in an organ pipe.
+In the beautiful nave and main building, you’ll find the cathedral organ, Musician’s Corner, various tombs and medieval floor tiles.

 >>> Looking for a hotel in Dublin?
 Check hotel rates and availability